9 Things you should Know About Mother Teresa

 “If you judge people you have no time to love them.”

 “Everybody today seems to be in such a terrible rush, anxious for greater developments and greater riches and so on, so that children have very little time for their parents.
 Parents have very little time for each other, and in the home begins the disruption of peace of the world.”

 “If we really want to love we must learn how to forgive.”
-Mother Teresa of Calcutta

 “There is a terrible hunger for love.
 We all experience that in our lives – the pain, the loneliness.
 We must have the courage to recognize it.
 The poor you may have right in your own family.
 Find them.
 Love them.”

 “Before you speak, it is necessary for you to listen, for God speaks in the silence of the heart.”